This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-5. To Top-it-off, Wipe the remaining baking soda away. give your stovetop another spray with vinegar, and use a cloth to get the sparkling shine back.
+5. Lastly, wipe the remaining baking soda away.
+Give your stovetop another spray with vinegar, and use a cloth to get the sparkling shine back.

 1. Moisturize a soft cloth with water and wipe the surface with it.

-2. To remove dried out food, add a small amount of DETERGENT and rinse with water.
+2. To remove dried food particles, add a small amount of DETERGENT, and rinse with water.

-1. Use SHAVING CREAM, rub it on the surface.
-Let it sit for 5 minutes and rip off with a car bug sponge.
+1. Rub a SHAVING CREAM on the surface.
+Let it sit for 5 minutes and rub off with a sponge.